aptible/www.aptible.com/content/legal/security.md

 ##### **4.C - High Availability**
 Aptible supports high-availability configuration of databases that support it.

-##### **4.D - Disaster Recovery**
+##### **4.D - Disaster Prevention and Recovery**
-The Aptible platform automatically recovers apps and databases from most failure scenarios.
+Aptible monitors the stability and availability of customer infrastructure and automatically recovers from disruptions, including app and database failures.
+In the event of a disaster, Aptible restores apps from the last healthy build image and restores data from the last backup.
+In the event of a database outage, the Aptible platform will automatically recover the underlying database instance and disk.
+If the disk is unavailable, Aptible will restore from a backup.
 Raw database snapshots and restored database clones are available upon request for testing and recovery.